How would I become a non-religious pastoral carer?

 What is the Existential and Humanist Pastoral Support MA?

-From September 2017, in collaboration with the New School of Psychotherapy and Counselling, the first cohort of non-religious pastoral carers will begin this new MA programme.
-The MA is designed to prepare non-religious people for employment in a variety of settings.
-Not only will the programme result in all graduates being Humanist UK funeral, wedding, and baby naming celebrants, but the qualification is also recognised by the UK Board of Healthcare Chaplaincy as acceptable for professional registration.
+This programme is designed to prepare non-religious pastoral care practitioners for employment in a variety of settings.
+Not only does the programme result in all graduates being Humanist UK funeral, wedding, and baby naming celebrants, but the qualification is also recognised by the UK Board of Healthcare Chaplaincy as acceptable for professional registration.
 Find out more here.

-Do you provide any clinical supervision for your network members?
+Do you provide any clinical supervision for your network practitioners?

 Yes.

-On top of what is available in the institutions in which our members volunteer, we provide additional monthly group supervision sessions with a professional humanist pastoral carer.
+On top of what is available in the institutions in which our practitioners work and volunteer, we provide additional monthly group supervision sessions with a professional humanist pastoral carer.

 I have a complaint about a member – what should I do?

-Please contact Clare Elcombe Webber, Head of Humanist Care, at clare@nrpsn.org.uk , to register a formal or informal complaint about one of our members.
+Please contact Clare Elcombe Webber, Director of Humanist Care, at clare@nrpsn.org.uk , to register a formal or informal complaint about one of our practitioners.

 We have a very clear formal complaints procedure and a dedicated Quality Assurance Officer who will deal with your complaint.